Indian Air Force: Ballistic and cruise missiles

-The IAF currently operates the Prithvi-II short-range ballistic missile (SRBM).
-The Prithvi-II is an IAF-specific variant of the Prithvi ballistic missile.
+Air defence systems

 Future

 The number of aircraft in the IAF has been decreasing from the late 1990s due to the retirement of older aircraft and several crashes.
-To deal with the depletion of force levels, the IAF has started to modernise its fleet.
+To deal with the depletion of force levels, the IAF has started to modernize its fleet.
 This includes both the upgrade of existing aircraft, equipment and infrastructure as well as induction of new aircraft and equipment, both indigenous and imported.
 As new aircraft enter service and numbers recover, the IAF plans to have a fleet of 42 squadrons.

+Renaming

+IAF has sent a proposal to rename itself as Indian Air and Space Force (IASF).
+It has declared this as a part of its current drive to become a credible space power.

 Expected future acquisitions

 Single-engined fighter

 On 3 January 2017, Minister of Defence Manohar Parrikar addressed a media conference and announced plans for a competition to select a Strategic Partner to deliver "...
 200 new single engine fighters to be made in India, which will easily cost around (USD)$45 million apiece without weaponry" with an expectation that Lockheed Martin (USA) and Saab (Sweden) will pitch the F-16 Block 70 and Gripen, respectively.
 An MoD official said that a global tender will be put to market in the first quarter of 2018, with a private company nominated as the strategic partners production agency followed by a two or more year process to evaluate technical and financial bids and conduct trials, before the final government-to-government deal in 2021.
 This represents 11 squadrons of aircraft plus several 'attrition' aircraft.
 India is also planning to set up an assembly line of American Lockheed Martin F-16 Fighting Falcon Block 70 in Bengaluru.
 It is not yet confirmed whether IAF will induct these aircraft or not.

 In 2018, the defence minister Nirmala Sitharaman gave the go ahead to scale up the manufacturing of Tejas at HAL and also to export Tejas.
 She is quoted saying "We are not ditching the LCA.
 We have not gone for anything instead of Tejas.
 We are very confident that Tejas Mark II will be a big leap forward to fulfil the single engine fighter requirement of the forces.".
 IAF committed to buy 201 Mark-II variant of the Tejas taking the total order of Tejas to 324.
 The government also scrapped the plan to import single engine fighters leading to reduction in reliance on imports thereby strengthening the domestic defence industry.

 The IAF also submitted a request for information to international suppliers for a stealth unmanned combat air vehicle (UCAV).